jackharrison111/tennis-analytica/README.md

 As an initial start it seems reasonable - the runtime is low which is the main goal of the project, which is why YOLO_tiny will be used over FasterRCNN.

+NB. thinking about smoothing between frames to allow continuity of player positioning

 ## Ball detection